etonhsu/TFT_Queue_Tracker/README.md

 **!toggle**: Toggles the tracker on/off

+**!shutdown**: Shuts the bot down.
+There are instances where the bot will continue to run after you close your IDE, and if you don't notice and run the bot again, you'll have 2 instances of the bot running.
+This command lets you shutdown both instances and manually restart the bot.

 *Note: The way that the league client displays status’s is as follows:
 Chat: Online
 Away: Away